QwikDev/qwik/src/server/api.md

 }

 // Warning: (ae-forgotten-export) The symbol "JSXNode" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "FunctionComponent" needs to be exported by the entry point index.d.ts
 //
 // @public
 export function renderToDocument(docOrElm: Document | Element, rootNode: JSXNode<unknown> | FunctionComponent<any>, opts: RenderToDocumentOptions): Promise<void>;